carpentries-incubator/managing-computational-projects/episodes/files/01-introduction.md

 -	Progress reports

 **Monitoring and Evaluation** involves ensuring quality control throughout the execution of the project and the adherence to research policies and procedures, lessons learned and conclusions that can be drawn from the results.
-Research teams often work remotely with team members often being located in different parts of the world, and therefore need tools that allow for real-time collaboration. as well as access to process documentation, files, and data to all team members at any given time.

 **Project Management tools**